JawadBakhtiari/connectedHealthPoseApp/README.md

 The frontend (mobile application) can be found [here](https://github.com/realRickyNguyen/ExpoCAMwithTensor).

 ## Run connectedhealth
-To run the entire application, it is prefereable to follow the instructions [here](https://github.com/SIXRIP7ER/connectedHealthApp).
+To run the **entire application**, it is prefereable to follow the instructions [here](https://github.com/SIXRIP7ER/connectedHealthApp).
 However, if you want to clone and run this repository in isolation, this can be done as follows:

 First:
 ```